 medical director that the physician has worked as a full-time emergency physician for at least three out of the last five years.

 Documentation of a minimum of five Category I CME credits every year in trauma-related topics, at least two of which are in pediatric trauma.
-(See Notes #1 and #3.)
+(See Notes #1 and #3.) or MOC

 Documentation that the hospital granted privileges to the emergency physician to provide trauma and other emergency care services for pediatric patients.

 Current ATLS provider certification.

+All emergency medicine physicians must have completed the ATLS course at least once.
+Physicians who are board certified or board eligible in a specialty other than emergency medicine must hold current ATLS certification

 A PGY-3 emergency medicine chief resident or emergency medicine fellow may fill the requirements of meeting trauma alert patients in the resuscitation area only if the emergency department medical director ensures the following: